lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 # Padding management {#Padding}

 The headers specified in this document, be there for compression, fragmentation or acknowledgment, are not necessarily an integer number of bytes in size.
-Most of the LPWAN technologies have PDUs that are integer numbers of bytes.
+Some LPWAN technologies have PDUs that are integer numbers of bytes.
-With such a technology, the sender will append padding bits to the messages defined in this document in order to fill up the last byte of the L2 PDU, if it isn't already full.
+With such a technology, the sender can append padding bits to the messages defined in this document in order to fill up the last byte of the L2 PDU, if it isn't already full.
 Examples are shown in {{Fig-FormatPckt}} and {{Fig-FragFormat}}.

 The receiver will tell the header, the payload and the padding apart using the following principles: